Petroleum industry in Nigeria

-The need for holistic reforms in the petroleum industry, ease of doing business, and encouragement of local contents in the industry birthed the Petroleum Industry Bill by the Goodluck Jonathan administration on July 18, 2008.
+The need for holistic reforms in the petroleum industry, ease of doing business, and encouragement of local content in the industry birthed the Petroleum Industry Bill by the Goodluck Jonathan administration on 18 July 2008.

 History of oil exploration

 The history of oil exploration in Nigeria goes back to 1903, when the Nigerian Bitumen Corporation conducted exploratory work in the country.
 At the onset of World War I, the firm's operations were stopped.
 Due to lack of technological and financial resources of small oil companies, large and strong other oil companies took over the exploration of commercial oil in the country.
 Thereafter, licenses were given to D'Arcy Exploration Company and Whitehall Petroleum, but neither company found oil of commercial value and they returned their licenses in 1923.
 A new license covering 357000 sqmi was given to Shell D'arcy Petroleum Development Company of Nigeria, a consortium of Shell and BP (then known as Anglo-Iranian).
 The company began exploratory work in 1937.

-The association was granted license to explore oil all over the territory of Nigeria but the acreage allotted to the company in the original license was reduced in 1951 and then, between 1955 and 1957.
+The association was granted license to explore oil all over the territory of Nigeria but, the acreage allotted to the company in the original license was reduced in 1951 and then, between 1955 and 1957.
 Drilling activities started in 1951 with the first test well drilled in Owerri area.
 Oil was discovered in non-commercial quantities at Akata, near Eket in 1953.
 Prior to the Akata find, the company had spent around £6 million on exploratory activities in the country.
 In the pursuit of commercially available petroleum, Shell-BP found oil in Oloibiri, Nigeria, in 1956.
 Other important oil wells discovered during the period were Afam and Bomu in Ogoni territory.
 Production of crude oil began in 1957, and in 1960, a total of 847,000 tonnes of crude oil was exported.
 Towards the end of the 1950s, non-British firms were granted license to explore for oil: Mobil in 1955, Tenneco in 1960, Gulf Oil, later Chevron in 1961, Agip in 1962, and Elf in 1962.
 Prior to the discovery of oil, Nigeria (like many other African countries) strongly relied on agricultural exports to supply its economy.
-Many Nigerians thought the developers were looking for palm oil.
-But after nearly 50 years searching for oil in the country, Shell-BP discovered oil at Oloibiri in the Niger Delta.
+However, after nearly 50 years searching for oil in the country, Shell-BP discovered oil at Oloibiri in the Niger Delta.
 The first oil field began production in 1958.